 - Ice cubes

-In addition, wet food also has a far higher water content than dry cat food.
+In addition, wet food also has far higher water content than dry cat food.
 Cats can get much of their daily water needs from wet food.
 If your cat isn't already eating wet food, consider switching them to a wet food diet to help their hydration needs get met.